chinamike65/hugo-tuolesi/content/book3/book3en.md

 (3) It is difficult to fully ripen the fruit of the precious human body

-Even if there is no accidental consumption of good fortune, no anger, no jealousy, and the ten good precepts, vows, and six perfections are also cultivated.
+Even if there is no accidental consumption of good fortune, no anger, no jealousy, and the ten virtues, vows, and six perfections are also cultivated.

-But at the end of life, compared with the blessings and rewards of life after life, if the karma is heavy, the results of bad karma will appear first, and the good results of the human body will be delayed, and it will be difficult to fully mature.
+At the end of life, compared with the blessings and rewards of life after life, if the karma is heavy, the results of bad karma will appear first, and the good results of the precious human rebirth will be delayed, and it will be difficult to fully mature.

 You may even fall into the evil realms.
 This is the karma of the world, and no one can change it.